 For a moment, you may be able to hold your breathing if the brain wants to.
 You may be able to prevent yourself from going to the toilet for a while.
 But can your brain boss your body to do that for long?
 Of course not.
 In fact, the longer you try to control such bodily activities the more pain or ache you will feel, the more your body will suffer.
 And then you’ll get sick and be dead.

-The brain and body are connected, that each can influence one another, either in a positive or negative way.
+Most insight therapy experts say that the brain and body are connected, that each can influence one another, either in a positive or negative way.

 Our brain may be up there but does not work alone.
 The brain does the thinking, process things, and make decisions.
 But it can change the decision made, the thoughts that had been processed depending on several external factors and the information the body is feeding it.